Debatable Intelligence: Benchmarking LLM Judges via Debate Speech Evaluation: Results

 Figure \ref{fig:human_model_tau-c} shows the results of this experiment across the entire dataset.
 Like \ref{fig:human_model_50}, these additional findings confirm that larger LLMs generally show higher agreement with humans, aligning well with expectations based on model size and capability.
 Yet, we observe that some state-of-the-art models, such as o3, still underperform on this task.

 \paragraph{Enhancing zero-shot judges} Inspired by recent works \cite{Liu2023GEvalNE, luo2023chatgpt}, we test whether Chain-of-Thought (CoT) prompting can help to improve the performance of LLM judges.
 To this end, we repeat the previous experiment using a CoT variant of our prompt (available in Appendix \ref{sec:judge-implem-details}).
 Figure \ref{fig:prompt-comp} presents our results.
-We observe that for most larger models, CoT prompting offers a slight improvement.
+For most larger models, CoT prompting offers a slight improvement.
 Interestingly, it degrades some of the smaller judges.
-We hypothesize that some performance decrease could be attributed to increased parsing issues (see Appendix \ref{sec:parsing_errors} for further analysis).
+We hypothesize that some performance decrease could be attributed to increased parsing issues (see Appendix \ref{sec:parsing_errors}).

 We make an additional attempt to improve the LLM judges through ensembling, which we describe in Appendix \ref{sec:judge_ensem}.